snikket-im/snikket-android/README.md

   your desktop client and thus allows you to switch seamlessly from your mobile client to your desktop client and back within one conversation.
 * XEP-0237: Roster Versioning mainly to save bandwidth on poor mobile connections
+* XEP-0352: Client State Indication let the server know whether or not Conversations is in the background.
+Allows the server to save bandwidth by withholding unimportent packages.

 ##Contributors
 (In order of appearance)